 Quick Facts and Common Questions

 Oat flour can be purchased online, in some retail stores, or you can make it at home.
-It can be hard to find in stores and making your own is so easy, so we recommend just making it yourself by finely grounding quick-cook oats.
+It can be hard to find in stores and making your own is so easy, so we recommend just making it yourself by finely grounding quick-cooked oats.

 It sure can!
-Just about any type of dairy free milk can replace cow's milk in regular pancakes, except maybe coconut milk from a can.
+Just about any type of dairy-free milk can replace cow's milk in regular pancakes, except maybe coconut milk from a can.
 Check out our post here for all the ways to substitute oat milk.

 Yes, oats are gluten-free, but sometimes manufacturers process them in facilities that are not gluten-free.
 This situation will cause the oats to be contaminated with gluten.
 Always check the label to ensure they are certified gluten-free!

 This is something I can still remember my grandpa teaching me as we made Bisquick pancakes.
 “Always look for the bubbles.”
 The visible batter on top will start to form bubbles.
 This indicates that the heat (remember, heat rises) has made a path to the other side of the fluffy pancakes and is now cooking the inside of the pancake.
 Once bubbles appear all over the pancake batter, it is ready to flip!

 Want to Save This For Later?
 Here's How!

 These pancakes are awesome to save for later.
 They can be frozen and reheated with no change to texture - win-win!